fikrihkll/android_epoxy-expandable/README.md

-# Simple Expandable Mechanisme with Epoxy AirBNB
+# Simple Expandable Mechanism with Epoxy AirBNB

 This repo is made for presentation and comparison purpose.